 - for any purpose for which you have given your consent.

 Sharing outside of Australia

 We offer REI Super in Australia.
 No specific attempt is made to market the Fund overseas.
-In managing your superannuation, your personal information may be disclosed to service providers in another country to Australia, most likely being to Mercer’s administration processing centre in India.
+In managing your superannuation, your personal information may be disclosed to service providers in another country than Australia, most likely being to Mercer’s administration processing centre in India.
 Mercer’s Indian administration processing strictly adheres to Australia’s privacy laws and Mercer is responsible for this under our administration agreement.

-You can view a list of the countries in which those overseas organisations are located at https://secure.superfacts.com/web/IWfiles/attachments/Form/MercerAustraliaPrivacyPolicy.pdf.
+You can view a list of the countries in which those overseas service providers are located at https://secure.superfacts.com/web/IWfiles/attachments/Form/MercerAustraliaPrivacyPolicy.pdf.
 Disclosure may also occur to the trustees of other Australian superannuation funds or approved off-shore arrangements which your superannuation may be transferred to with or in certain circumstances available at law, without your consent.